mnot/I-D/json-home/draft.md

 auth-req
 --------

+* Resource Hint Name: auth-req
-Hints that the resource requires authentication using the HTTP Authentication Framework {{I-D.ietf-httpbis-p7-auth}}.
+* Description: Hints that the resource requires authentication using the HTTP Authentication Framework {{I-D.ietf-httpbis-p7-auth}}.
+* Specification: [this document]

 Content MUST be an array of objects, each with a "scheme" property containing a string that corresponds to a HTTP authentication scheme, and optionally a